-Beyond education, the service fosters new teaching approaches and promotes Citizen Science.
-The tutorials utilize ATLAS Open Data from 13 TeV proton-proton collisions recorded in 2016 (10 fb⁻¹ integrated luminosity), along with simulated samples modeling signal and background events.
+Beyond education, the service supports new teaching approaches and promotes Citizen Science.
+Tutorials use 13 TeV proton-proton collision data and simulated samples for signal and background modeling.
 More details on data structure and content can be found here.

 The diagram illustrates the advantage of using the GoeGrid computing cluster for ATLAS Open Data analysis over running it locally on a laptop with limited computing power.